 Where will I be based?
-As Fundraising Group Leader you will be working in your local community with volunteers in your group.
-Your local Fundraising Manager and BHF’s Fundraising Support Team will be on hand to support you in your role.
+You will be working in your local community.
+Your local Fundraising Manager and the BHF Fundraising Support Team will be on hand to support you in your role.
 What else do I need to know?
 This role can work flexibly to suit your availability and other commitments.
-The time commitment will vary depending on the time of year, increasing during campaign periods or when the branch is organising specific events.
-In addition to co-ordinating the branch and their meetings and events, you may also be involved in helping to raise the profile of the group within the community.
-This is an important role and will require at least 1 day per month on average.
+The time commitment will vary and will depend on the number of funeral directors you are working with and the volume of donations you receive.
+As a rough guide, the role should require approximately two hours per week.

 More Opportunities from British Heart Foundation

 Winchester Churches Nightshelter